datalad/datalad-installer/README.rst

 Creates a Python virtual environment using ``python -m venv``.
-Subsequent ``datalad`` components on the command line will be installed into this virtual environment by default if not overridden by an intervening componnent.
+Subsequent ``datalad`` components on the command line will be installed into this virtual environment by default if not overridden by an intervening component.

 Options
 '''''''